-GParted is an incredibly popular and free partition editor available for Linux distros.
-It is undoubtedly one of the best partition managers for Linux out there.
-With it you can create, resize and delete partitions on your hard drive.
+GParted is a popular and free partition editor available for Linux distros.
+It’s undoubtedly one of the best partition managers for Linux out there.
+With it, you can create, resize and delete partitions on your hard drive.

-GParted is one of the most well known GUI tools in the Linux world and one of the most popular partition managing tool on Linux as well.
-It’s a free and open-source utility like every other widely used Linux app out there.
-The user interface is very simple and gets the job done.
+GParted (GNOME Partition Editor) is one of the most well-known GUI partition managing tools in Linux.
+It’s a free, open-source utility like every other widely used Linux app.
+The user interface is straightforward and gets the job done.

-So if you’ve installed GParted on your Linux distro, you can’t work with the partition your Linux system is installed on.
-So to do that, you’ll need the Live USB version of GParted.
-Apart from that, the Live USB version or the installable versions are very much the same things.
+So, keep in mind that if you’ve installed GParted on your Linux distro, you can’t work with your Linux system’s partition.
+Therefore, you’ll need the Live USB version of GParted, which is very much the same thing.